 NAVIGATING TRAFFIC

-You have taken the RER from the airport to Gare de Lyon.
+That’s it for info on the RER, Métro, and bus.
+You have arrived at Gare de Lyon.
 You are now in Paris!

 It is a beautiful city to walk in.
 But walking has its challenges.
 You need to be aware of cars – and especially bikes.
 Traffic lights are different from most other parts of the world.
 Yes, they are red, yellow and green.
 But they are placed on the near side of the intersection – not on the far side as in North America.
 Since you won’t be driving, this is not a big deal, but it is something you should be aware of.